 As a capstone experience, students spend a semester interning in an area that suits their interests and future plans.
 These are varied and have included opportunities with major recording studios in New York, Nashville, and Los Angeles, record labels, publishers, licensing agencies, and artist management agencies.

 Facilities and Equipment

-The College of Music continues to invest in state-of-the art equipment for its commercial music program.
+The College of Music continues to invest in state-of-the art equipment for the commercial music program.

 With over 500 concerts a year, everyday is a good day to visit.

-Students engage in a range of professional training in the community, across the state, and around the country.
+Students explore a range of training opportunities in the community, across the state, and around the country.